Brazil: President-Elect Lula Should Prioritize Human Rights

 President-Elect Lula should also enact policies to reduce food insecurity, which increased by about 60 percent between 2018, the year before President Bolsonaro took office, and 2022, according to the Brazilian Research Network on Food and Nutrition Sovereignty and Security.
 About 33 million people suffer severe food insecurity, the Network said.

 As president, Lula should address other chronic human rights problems that were ignored or made worse by the Bolsonaro administration.
-He should reverse the damage done to the agencies tasked with protecting the environment and Indigenous rights, and strengthen law enforcement to fight the destruction of the Amazon and threats and attacks against forest defenders.
+He should reverse the damage done to the agencies tasked with protecting the environment and Indigenous rights, and strengthen law enforcement to fight the destruction of the Amazon, and threats and attacks against forest defenders.
 His administration should also increase the ambition of Brazil’s climate action plan in line with the Paris Agreement.

 President-Elect Lula should dismantle barriers to access legal abortion erected by the Bolsonaro administration and promote sexual and reproductive rights in international forums.
 And he should develop a plan to curb police killings nationwide, in consultation with civil society and affected communities.